zsoftly/ztiaws/docs/CI_CD_PIPELINE.md

 1. Download all build artifacts from matrix jobs
 2. Create direct binary downloads (users expect this)
 3. Also create archives: tar.gz for Unix, zip for Windows
-4. Use RELEASE_NOTES.txt for release body (from auto-generate-docs)
+4. Use RELEASE_NOTES.md for release body
 5. Create non-draft, non-prerelease GitHub release
 6. Attach both direct binaries and archives